60dimension/IELTS-Vocabularies/Vocabulary02.md

 He deduced that the two children belonged to the couple.

-I'd like to buy some land and have a house built to my specification.
+I'd like to buy some land and have a house built to my specifications.

 Divide the sauce among four bowls.